Back-to-School Transition Tips (Part 2 of 2)

 You could keep a dry-erase calendar here as well showing everyone’s schedules.
 Posting a checklist will help children remember what they have to do and what they are responsible for.
 You can also post a list of everything they should have in their backpack before they leave for school.

 If you need help with back-to-school organizing, Out of Chaos can provide customized services to suit your needs.
-Simply send us an inquiry through our website or contact me at 604-813-8189.
+Simply send us an inquiry through our website.

 Image by Stefan Schweihofer from Pixabay